imoyanagi/chat_app/README.md

 1.npm install
 2.Create database on your PostgreSql and modify db/db-config.js like
-  const dbConfig = new Sequelize('databaseName', 'userName', 'passWord', {...
+  const dbConfig = new Sequelize('database', 'user', 'password', {...
 3.node app.js